cloudmesh-community/hid-sp18-521/swagger/readme.md

 Key Files:

-swagger.yaml - contains the Swaagger specification for a medical provider API.
+- swagger.yaml - contains the Swaagger specification for a medical provider API.

+- pds_functions.py - the functions used to perform the calls to the SQL database.
+These get imported and called in the default_controller.py file.